Spring or Winter? March is of two minds.

-- A serious bed clear up is in order.
+A serious bed clear up is in order.
 If you have left leaves and debris to mulch perennial beds over the winter, now is the time to remove them and replace with a top dressing of high-quality compost.
 Be very careful not to compact your soil – using boards to distribute your weight.

 If you have left perennial flower stalks to feed the birds, cut them down to the ground and mark with a small piece of staking so you know where they are over the next month.

-- PLEASE, PLEASE, PLEASE do not cut back spring flowering shrubs UNTIL THEY HAVE BLOOMED.
+Unless absolutely necessary, do not cut back spring flowering shrubs until they have bloomed.
 By all means, force a few branches indoors, but stay your hand and let your neighbors enjoy a bit of bloom before you whack.